 Therefore, in this article, we will be covering everything we should know about these diseases.
-Besides, we will also cover whether LASIK treatment can work for these eye conditions or not.
+Besides, we will also cover whether LASIK surgery can work for these eye conditions or not.
 Let’s first learn what myopia or hyperopia is and then head on to their differences.

 Myopia-What Is It?